-There are food tours all around the world, some focus on the traditions and landmarks, others on the local restaurants, and some might even include a cooking workshop that will give you a hands-on experience.
+There are food tours all around the world (and we’re proud to say that Taste Porto is one of the Best Food Tous in the World, according to The Guardian).
+Some food tours focus on the traditions and landmarks, others on the local restaurants, and some might even include a cooking workshop that will give you a hands-on experience.
 The general idea is to have you experiencing the local food with context, whether its cultural, historical, based on landscapes and landmarks, architecture, etc.

 The price range can go from 50€ to 120€, depending on the tour duration, the amount of food included, and also depending on the cost of food in that region.
 Considering the quality of the information you’ll get, the tastings, and the spaces you visit, you will quickly conclude that the amount invested on such a tour is fully justified and you will realize what a great deal it actually is.
 You might even consider eating lightly before the food tour.
 Trust me.
 When I had my first food tour, I couldn’t eat anything else for the rest of the day!